<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Acknowledging Your Role as a Teammate

 The truth of the matter is that the best role you can take in this process is one of a teammate, as opposed to a coach.
-For your child, this process is a launching pad for self-discovery and will help them recognize and seize opportunities that matter most to them - not you.
+For your child, this process is a launching pad for self-discovery and will help them recognize and seize opportunities that matter most to them.

 The sooner you realize and acknowledge your role, the sooner your child will feel empowered to make decisions for themselves.
 It’s not only important to recognize this internally, but also to communicate with your child about how you intend to participate in their college search process.

 The sooner you communicate with them, the happier the process will be for all.
-You should reassure your child that you intend to be here for them as a sounding board and a safety net, to ensure that they don’t fall through the cracks, but that you will not overstep or try to steer them in one direction or another.
-The best outcomes in college planning occur when the student is vested in the ownership of.
+You should reassure your child that you intend to be here for them as a sounding board and a safety net, to ensure that things don’t fall through the cracks, but that you will not overstep or try to steer them in one direction or another.
+The best outcomes in college planning occur when the student is invested and owns it.

 How a Confident Student Stands Out to Admission Officers

 Allowing your child to take ownership of their future is one of the best gifts you can give them.
-As college admission officers are eager to see how students are emerging as young adults, they will want to hear their voices and learn about their accomplishments.
+As college admission officers are eager to see how students emerge as young adults, they will want to hear their voices and learn about their accomplishments.
 They want a measure of the student’s vision and self-confidence that can only come from the student.
-As a parent, you have done your job in that you have brought your child to the point where they can begin speaking for themself.
+As a parent/guardian, you have done your job in that you brought your child to the point where they can begin speaking for themselves.
 Now, it’s their turn.

 6 Ways to Help Your High Schooler Take Ownership of the College Search

 3. Focus on finding the best college fit.
-Try not to be preoccupied with prestige and rankings that can often detract from a student’s ability to make smart, student-centered choices.
+Try not to be preoccupied with prestige and rankings that often detract from a student’s ability to make smart choices that are best for them.

 4. Give your student responsibility for the development of a college list.
-Encourage a long list that, at first, includes a range of options.
-Then help your child assess and narrow down their list within the context of “fit” and priorities.
+Encourage a long list that includes a range of options.
+Then, help your child assess and narrow down their list within the context of fit and priorities.
 Support opportunities to visit colleges whenever possible.

 5. Urge your student to maintain a file of information about the colleges that interest them most.
 The file might include a spreadsheet on which they track data and impressions for each college that relate to their priorities.